Regulations on Lending

 10 percent

-The previous requirement for the purchase of a secondary home was a maximum loan-to-value ratio of 60%.
-This has now been abolished and the general requirement of a maximum 90% loan-to-value ratio will also apply to loans for the purchase of a second or third home in Oslo.
+Previously, the maximum loan-to-value ratio for the purchase of a second home was 60%.
+This requirement has now been repealed, and the general requirement of a maximum loan-to-value ratio of 90% will also apply to loans for the purchase of a second or third home in Oslo.

 Refinancing

-The regulation should not prevent the customer’s loan from being refinanced in the same bank or moved to a new bank.
-There are some conditions and for mortgages these are;
+The regulation shall not prevent a customer’s loan from being refinanced at the same bank or transferred to a new bank.
+There are certain conditions, and for home loans, these are:

-• that the refinancing is not larger than the existing loan
+• that the refinancing amount does not exceed the existing loan

-• that it is the same property that the bank receives a mortgage on, or has a similar or lower loan-to-value ratio
+• that it is the same property that the bank is taking as collateral, or that the loan-to-value ratio is the same or lower

-• has the same maturity as existing loans
+• has the same term as the existing loan

 • have the same or stricter requirements for installment payments.

-Existing mortgages can also be replaced with a loan secured on another property.
-The new loan cannot have a higher loan-to-value ratio than the existing loan and the size of the loan, term and installments must be the same.
+An existing mortgage can also be replaced with a loan secured by another property.
+The new loan cannot have a higher loan-to-value ratio than the existing loan, and the loan amount, term, and repayment schedule must be the same.

-For consumer loans and mortgages other than home loans, the terms are:
+For consumer loans and secured loans other than mortgages, the terms are as follows:

-• the new loan is not higher than the existing loan
+• the new loan is not larger than the existing loan

-• that the sum of interest, fees and other costs does not increase.
+• that the total amount of interest, fees, and other costs does not increase.

-The requirement for interest rate stress tests is changing:
+The requirement for interest rate stress testing is changed:

-Previously, banks had to take into account an interest rate increase of 5 percentage points when assessing the customer’s ability to pay.
-They then used today’s floating interest rate and the plus of an extra 5 per cent as a starting point.
-The customer then had to be able to afford to pay this sum if the interest rate rose by 5 per cent more than the current interest rate.
-From 01.
-From January 2023, banks must add a stress interest rate of at least 3 per cent or a total interest rate of 7 per cent when assessing the customer’s serviceability.
-Many customers who, before the New Year, had their loan application rejected or received a lower financing certificate than they wanted, should apply again now.
+Previously, banks had to take into account an interest rate increase of 5 percentage points when assessing a customer’s ability to service their loan.
+They then took the current floating interest rate as a starting point and added an additional 5 percent.
+The customer then had to be able to afford to pay this amount if the interest rate rose by 5 percent more than the current interest rate.
+From January 1, 2023, banks must add a stress rate of at least 3 percent or a total rate of 7 percent when assessing the customer’s ability to service their loan.
+Many customers who experienced a rejection of their loan application or received a lower financing certificate than desired before the new year should apply again now.

-Current interest rate on the customer’s debt: Interest the bank must calculate:
+Current interest rate on the customer’s debt: Interest rate the bank must calculate:

 Higher than 4 percent Interest rate + 3 percentage points